 The Athlete Eligibility Policy applies to all deaf and hard of hearing athletes who wish to participate in national and international sanctioned deaf sporting events.

-International Deaf Sporting events such as the Deaflympic Games bring together deaf and hard of hearing athletes from around the globe.
+International Deaf Sporting events such as the Asia-Pacific Deaf Games and Deaflympic Games brings together deaf and hard of hearing athletes from around the globe.

-Many athletes have varying levels of hearing losses and the International Sports Committee for the Deaf (ICSD) have established a criteria under the Audiogram Regulations for these deaf and hearing impaired athletes wishing to compete at sanctioned international deaf sporting events.
+Many athletes have varying levels of hearing losses and the International Sports Committee for the Deaf (ICSD) have established a criteria under the Audiogram Regulations for deaf and hard of hearing athletes wishing to compete at sanctioned international deaf sporting events.

 |Code||Hearing Level Loss||Eligibility|